Enterprise-CMCS/macpro-onemac/services/admin/README.md

 Update a given change request transmittalNumber based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message onto the addtionalInfo

+#### batchUpdateChangeRequestId

+Update a set of change requests given a csv format input.
+Each id will be updated based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message to the addtionalInfo
+NOTE: Convert excel to csv and paste the file into aws lambda test event json.
+Then use the format json button in the console to properly format newlines.

 ### Setup

 From the admin directory run: